Why local authentication on thin client is a very bad idea

 For all of these reasons, ZeeTim has created ZeeTerm, a new gen completely secure and lightweight thin client endpoint, precisely tuned for virtual workspaces, with full management console.
 With ZeeTim, the endpoint is secure by design, having a read only OS, minimal and completely segregated app packages for unrivaled security.

 Get in touch with us right away to know how we can help you deliver a more secure experience to your users.
-You can also test our ultra-secure operating system on the PC of your choice within 15 minutes, by downloading ZeeTransformer here (no forms to fill!).
+You can also test our ultra-secure operating system on the PC of your choice within 15 minutes, by downloading ZeeTransformer here.